How To Make Homemade Pumpkin Spice Mix

 Can you get pumpkin spice in Australia?

-This homemade pumpkin spice can be made in minutes and uses ingredients you'll likely already have in your spice rack.
+This homemade pumpkin spice mix can be made in minutes and uses five basic ingredients you're bound to have in your spice cupboard.

 Print